Dry Kill Logic: Of Vengeance and Violence (2006–2018)

 On September 19, 2006, the band's third full-length album Of Vengeance and Violence was released worldwide via Psychodrama/Repossession Records.
 The band embarked on tours of Australia and Europe throughout 2006.
 The band has plans for performances in the United States, Canada and Japan, as well as return trips to Europe and Australia, through 2007.
 Repossession Records closed its doors in January 2007, and the band plans on releasing all their upcoming new material directly through Psychodrama Music Group.

-Since the late 2000s, the band has been dormant, as the members have gone on to explore new ventures.
+For much of the late 2000s, the band went dormant, as the members have gone on to explore new ventures.

 Return to music and untitled fourth studio album (2018–present)

-As of December 7, 2018, They have announced via Facebook that "New music will be heard.
+On December 7, 2018, they announced via Facebook that "New music will be heard.
 Spread the word" Also posting photos of possible studio time.

 In January 2019, the band began posting teaser clips on social media of new music.
 In July 2019, the band announced their signing to eOne Music with their new single "Vices" being released on September 6.

-On September 9, 2020, it was announced a new single entitled "Don't See Ghosts" would be released on September 18, 2020.
+On September 9, 2020, it was announced that a new single entitled "Don't See Ghosts" would be released on September 18, 2020.
 The band released the song on their official YouTube page September 17, 2020.